LeoLawrence/gitbook-test/README.md

 * All headings are currently used to name each link.
 There are no subdirectories for this test
 * The initial README file uploads as the home directory "/" instead of "/README"
+* Groups show up as folders on GitHub
+* Bidirectional syncing looks good.
+It may change some formatting since it knows markdown syntax better than I do

 ## Future testing:

 * I need to test how this looks on a pre-existing GitBooks site.
 If I were to sync with a current site, would all the MD files appear on GitHub?
 * Robustness.
 The current site only has one layer of headings, so everything is arranged in one level.
 With subdirectories, how would this work?
 (I believe this test would require a premium site)
+* Folders in folders?